nyoungstudios/zsh-history-on-success/README.md

 Save yourself from repeating the same mistakes by filtering out your unsuccessful commands from your zsh history file.

-Original code was written by Dean Scarff from this [blog post](https://scarff.id.au/blog/2019/zsh-history-conditional-on-command-success/).
+The original code was written by [Dean Scarff](https://github.com/p00ya) from this [blog post](https://scarff.id.au/blog/2019/zsh-history-conditional-on-command-success/).
 Some further features have been added.

 ## Features